top of page

 Grace Chamberlain Vibberts (1878-1945)

-In addition, two influential founders who joined for the second show were Edith Dale Monson (1875-1977), and Katherine Seymour Day (1870-1964).
+Two founders who joined for the second exhibition were Edith Dale Monson (1875-1977), and Katherine Seymour Day (1870-1964).

 bottom of page